HomeDev68/opera-linux-ffmpeg-widevine-dpkg-fix/README.md

 # Fixing Opera Dpkg Error

 If you've applied a fix for HTML5 video playback on Opera, it's possible you used the [fix-opera-linux-ffmpeg-widevine](https://github.com/Ld-Hagen/fix-opera-linux-ffmpeg-widevine) script.
-This guide will help you resolve the following Dpkg error that may occur:
+This guide will help you resolve the following Dpkg error that may occur after uninstalling Opera:

 ### Error:
 ```bash